-My all-time favourite drink is a Manhattan, and I’ve never made myself one shamefully.
-After coming back from the UK with a bottle of real Kentucky bourbon courtesy of my brother-in-law (thanks Phil and Becca!)
-I decided the time was right.
+I envy those people who have a fully-stocked home bar.
+My all-time favourite drink is a Manhattan, but shamefully, I’ve never made one myself..
+After returning from the UK with a bottle of real Kentucky bourbon courtesy of my brother-in-law I decided the time was right.

-Now I know Manhattans are normally made with rye rather than bourbon, but I’m working with what I’ve got.
+Now I know Manhattans are normally made with rye rather than bourbon, but seeing as I’m not someone with a full bar, I’m working with what I’ve got.
 So now’s the time to maybe look at a traditional Manhattan recipe, such as this one.

 - 2 ounces rye whiskey